Bahn-X/swift-composable-navigator/README.md

 More information on deeplinking and how to implement it in your own application can be found [here](https://github.com/Bahn-X/swift-composable-navigator/wiki/Deeplinking).

 ## Dependency injection
 **ComposableNavigator** was inspired by [The Composable Architecture (TCA)](https://github.com/pointfreeco/swift-composable-architecture) and its approach to Reducer composition, dependency injection and state management.
 As all view building closures are defined in one central place, the app path builder, ComposableNavigator gives you full control over dependency injection.
-Currently, the helper package **ComposableNavigatorTCA** is part of this repository and the main package therefore has a dependency on TCA.
-This will change in the future when **ComposableNavigatorTCA** gets [extracted into its own repository](https://github.com/Bahn-X/swift-composable-navigator/issues/12).

 ## Installation
 **ComposableNavigator** supports Swift Package Manager and contains two products, *ComposableNavigator* and *ComposableDeeplinking*.